Guo Jing

 Guo Jing is the fictional protagonist of the wuxia novel The Legend of the Condor Heroes by Jin Yong.
-He also appears as a supporting character in the sequel, The Return of the Condor Heroes, and is mentioned by name in The Heaven Sword and Dragon Saber.
-He is a descendant of Guo Sheng, one of the 108 outlaws from Mount Liang in the classical novel Water Margin.
-Guo Jing and Yang Kang were both named by Qiu Chuji, who urges them to remember the Jingkang Incident and be loyal towards their native land, the Song Empire.
+He also appears as a supporting character in the sequel, The Return of the Condor Heroes, and mentioned by name in The Heaven Sword and Dragon Saber.
+He is a descendant of Guo Sheng, one of the 108 Stars of Destiny in the classical novel Water Margin.
+Guo Jing and Yang Kang were both named by Qiu Chuji, who urges them to remember the Jingkang Incident and be loyal to the Song Empire.
 Guo Jing is killed during the Battle of Xiangyang along with the rest of his family except his younger daughter, Guo Xiang.